ThreeHungryChinese/EC601_Project/Product_Definition_Document.md

 our API.
 For profit purpose, they can consider selling it to universities if the algorithm performs better than the existing algorithms.

+Minimum Valuable Product before Sprint 1:

+design a system with:

+· an interface that takes in documents and outputs the scores/chance of admission · an admission assistant system with >=1 algorithm(s) available to generate evaluation scores/chance of admission · a data storage structure that stores all data